Odor HR sends Rangers past Angels 4-2 to cap soggy weekend

 Angels: Ohtani threw 20 pitches Saturday in his third bullpen session in eight days.
 The right-hander is expected to face hitters at the club’s minor league facility in Arizona this week.
 Ohtani hasn’t pitched since June 6 because of a ligament sprain in his right elbow.

-Rangers: Manager Jeff Banister said the club would wait until after flying to Oakland to determine when 45-year-old right-hander Bartolo Colon will make his next start.
+Rangers: Banister said the club would wait until after flying to Oakland to determine whether 45-year-old right-hander Bartolo Colon can start the opener of the series against the Athletics on Monday.
 Colon was scratched from Sunday’s scheduled start because of back stiffness.

 UP NEXT